benleane83/benleane83.github.io/blog/_posts/204-08-16-copilot-workspace.md

 For now, Copilot Workspace remains in GitHub's 'Experiments' library, with no firm release plan announced.

-According to GitHub demand for the private preview has been incredibly high however, and I'd expect that we may see some announcements coming at Universe in October.
-But there's already lots to be excited about here, so watch this space...
+According to GitHub, demand for the private preview has been incredibly high however, and I'd expect that we may see some announcements coming at Universe in October.
+There's already lots to be excited about here, so watch this space...